SamuelWhitby/LiDAR-GS-Benchmark/README.md

 7. [Python visualization / Provided result files](#If-you-are-not-familiar-with-ROS/C++...)

 ## Aims & Objectives
-The aim of this benchmark was to create a ground segmentation evaluation tool which relfects the desires of industry and their stakeholders.
+The aim of this benchmark was to create a ground segmentation evaluation tool which reflects the desires of the industry and its stakeholders.
 Utilising this package, developers can build algorithms which are robust to a diverse range of scenearios and sensors, ensuring that they are future-proof, safe and non-discriminatory.
 The objectives were:

 ### Evaluation
-* To evalaute ground segmentation algorithms against scenarios and metrics reflective of industry needs.
+* To evaluate ground segmentation algorithms against scenarios and metrics reflective of industry needs.
 * To generate a performance score for urban and rural scenarios and sensor type and position, as well as provide an overall score.
 * To create a leaderboard to compare algorithm results against.

 ### User Experience
-* To provide an intutive algorith integration experience with clear instructions.
+* To provide an intuitive algorithm integration experience with clear instructions.
-* To crete an inclusive enviornment for users with different needs.
+* To create an inclusive environment for users with different needs.
 * To create a visually pleasing user interface, which is easy to navigate and understand.

 ## What's Inside
-The benchmark consists of serveral datasets and evaluates four pertinent ground segmentation algorithms.
+The benchmark consists of several datasets and evaluates four pertinent ground segmentation algorithms.
 This is what you can find inside!
 ### Folder Structure
 <p align="left"><img src=images/folder-structure.svg alt="Folder Structure" width="800px" /></p>

 ### Datasets
 *  [SemanticKITTI](https://www.semantic-kitti.org/) - Represents Urban Scenarios.
 *  [RELLIS-3D](https://github.com/unmannedlab/RELLIS-3D?tab=readme-ov-file) - Represents Rural Scenarios.
-*  [LiDAR-CS](https://github.com/LiDAR-Perception/LiDAR-CS) - Provides a Veriety of Sensor Height and Type.
+* [LiDAR-CS](https://github.com/LiDAR-Perception/LiDAR-CS) - Provides a variety of Sensor Heights and Types.

 ### Algorithms Evaluated
 *  [GndNet](https://github.com/anshulpaigwar/GndNet) - Machine Learning-Based Algorithm